gimasi/GIoTTY/README.md

  var node_schema = schema;

  node_schema.humidity.value = 50;
- node_schema.humidity.cellvoltage = 50;
+ node_schema.airtemperature.value = 23.2;

  ```

 In the decoder script only the schema <b>output</b> variables are exposed.
 All attributes, apart from value, are read only and cannot be updated by the script via the update_schema object.
+The updated_at is the last time in which the variable has been updated.<br/>
 If a variable has not been declared in the schema it will not be updated.